 Hunting for fun cities to plan a weekend girls getaway can be a challenge.
-Arguably one of the most historic cities in the states, Savannah Georgia offers loads of southern charm.
-If your wandering pack are still seeking summer getaway inspiration, look no further!
-Sun, soul food, and spooky adventures can all be found on Georgia’s atlantic coastline.
+Luckily in Savannah, things to do with your girls really is a long list!
+Arguably one of the most historic cities in the states, Georgia offers loads of southern charm Savannah-style.
+If your wandering pack is still seeking summer getaway inspiration, look no further!
+Sun, soul food, and spooky adventures can all be found in coastal Savannah.
 Be sure to arrive in Savannah with an empty stomach to experience a taste of southern charm.

 Spanish Moss and Southern Charm

 Break in those sneakers; Savannah is a walking kind of city.
 To get a taste of southern charm, take a stroll up Bull Street and wander through one of the charming 24 squares.
 Strangely enough, wandering through the gardens is worth the trip.

 Ghost hunters beware, Savannah is one of the most haunted cities in the United States.
 Ultimately, our crew hit two birds with one stone on a Ghost City Tours haunted pub crawl.
 The tour begins in the eerie basement of Tondee’s Tavern, where it is rumored slaves were brought from pens to be sold at auction.
 Unfortunately, the tunnels have been closed for safety reasons.
 However, take a look as you climb back up the stairs, can you find the remains of the tunnel opening?

 The tour is two hours and moves at a perfect pace for curbside drinking.
 Yes, open containers are allowed on the streets of Savannah.
 Stops include the Pink House and Abes on Lincoln.
 Look out for the ghost of Anne in room 204 at 17hundred90 Inn.
 Afterward, end the night with one of the Inn’s famous key lime pie shots at the bar in the basement.

 Eat your Soul Food at Mrs. Wilkes